 A minimum of two tabs will be required to seal all FSMs when tabs are used as the sealing method.
 Tabs used as seals may not have perforations.
-Glue may be used as an alternate sealing method when applied according to the standards for FSMs.
+Glue may be used as an alternate sealing Start Printed Page 74705method when applied according to the standards for FSMs.

 After January 5, 2013, folded self-mailers that do not meet these requirements will be assessed postage as follows: First-Class Mail® and Standard Mail® customers will pay nonmachinable prices; Periodicals mailers will pay nonbarcoded prices.

 Overview of Comments

 Eleven commenters recommended that the proposed standards be abandoned and asked that no changes to the existing mailpiece format be made at this time.
 The commenters cited the economy and the lack of equipment capable of producing the types of designs expressed in the proposed standards.
 Commenters were also concerned about time and cost incurred for mailpieces that may already be designed and produced, but not mailed.
 Many new formats and sealing requirements not defined in current standards for FSM are added.
 To accommodate the mailing industry, the Postal Service will delay adoption of the new standards until January 5, 2013.
 This postponement will provide enough time for mailers to complete outstanding contracts for mailpieces that do not meet the new standards and will allow those pieces to be entered as automation compatible folded self-mailers prior to the effective date.